approach0/docs/src/build.md

 $ ./configure
 ```

-If Lemur/Indri and CppJieba project are downloaded elsewhere, you have to manually specify their paths:
+If Lemur/Indri and CppJieba project are downloaded to paths other than the `$HOME` path used above, you have to manually specify them:

 ```
 $ cd $PROJECT